ps-nithin/pyrebel/README.md

 2. Display the layers of abstract pixels in the blob for the given depth.

 # Edge detection demo
-This is a demo of edge detection obtained using data abstraction.<br>
+This is a demo of edge detection achieved using data abstraction.<br>
 ```python3 pyvision_edge_detection.py --preprocess <filename>```<br>

 Running the above program will show the edges in the image.